Routine exams are critical to helping your pet maintain good long-term physical health.

 Additional laboratory tests may be recommended for aging pets to provide more detailed information about your senior pet's overall health and wellbeing.

-During your pet's veterinary checkup at our Tucson animal hospital, the vet will also check whether your animal requires preventive care, or if they are due for any routine vaccinations.
+During your pet's checkup at our Tucson animal hospital, the vet will also check whether your animal requires preventive care, or if they are due for any routine vaccinations.

 Spanish Trail Pet Clinic is accepting new patients!
 Our experienced vets are passionate about the health of Tucson companion animals.
 Get in touch today to book your pet's first appointment.